Submitted: 15 November 2017; Revised: 8 March 2018; Accepted: 8 March 2018; Published online first: 21 March 2018

 The complete dossier approach has been in place for over 20 years in Colombia and internationally, and is designed for the approval of new molecules and new process developments.
 There are five modules to the evaluation: 1.
 Administrative; 2.
 Summary; 3.
 Quality; 4.
 Non-clinical; and 5.
 Clinical full dossier, see Figure 1.
 This is called the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Topic M 4 Q, Common Technical Document for the Registration of Pharmaceutical for Human Use, and if all modules are carried out the complete dossier is achieved.

 Comparability is based on analytical characterization/studies.
 It is a step-by-step process of clinical and non-clinical comparative studies designed for molecules with expired patents where molecules are compared against a reference product.

 As for the comparability dossier approach, there are five modules.
-However, in the comparability approach, modules 3−5 all include comparability exercises, whilst the clinical assessment required in module 5 is reduced, see Figure 2.
+However, modules 3–5 include comparability exercises, take into account the clinical assessment required in module 5 is reduced, see Figure 2.